Did Tind kick you out with a vague “Something went wrong” message or a cryptic code like a:86401? You try logging back in, but you can’t.

 6. Account Under Review or Banned

-If Tinder flags your account, it may be suspended or banned outright.
+If Tind flags your account, it may be suspended or banned outright.
 Suspensions can look like logouts.
 Bans show “Your account has been banned”.

 7. Subscription Issues and Login Format Errors

 Billing errors or Apple/Play Store issues may trigger logouts.
-And, typos like not using the full number (e.g., +44 or +1) make Tinder think it’s a new number.
+And, typos like not using the full number (e.g., +44 or +1) make Tind think it’s a new number.

 If you’re locked out or being kicked out repeatedly, follow these steps in order.